m0n0x41d/m0n0x41d/README.md

 ##  Greetings :metal::blush:, This is Ivan!

-- :penguin: I am DevOps engineer at Flant.
+- :penguin: I am DevOps engineerd at Flant.
-- :mag_right: I study computer science step by step, mainly by [Sergei Bobrovsky](https://vk.com/lambda_brain) cources.
+- :mag_right: Studying computer science mainly by [Sergei Bobrovsky](https://vk.com/lambda_brain) cources.
 - :rocket: You can check my learning tracker here [this repository](https://github.com/NaNameUz3r/My-Learning-Tracker).
 - :pencil2: I also write [blog](https://wannahack.in/) from time to time about topics I study.
 So far only in Russian.